Supported Employment

 Job classes and skill building

-Job coaches will instruct individuals in groups or individually on specific skills to maintain and secure employment, including, but not limited to:Professional appearance, Professional decorum, Wage and hour laws, and Interviews and resumes.
+Job coaches will instruct individuals in groups or individually on specific skills to maintain and secure employment, including, but not limited to:Professional appearance and decorum, wage and hour laws, and interviews and resumes.

 Short-term Job Coaching and Supported Employment for Individuals who are DDA Eligible